-These Client Care Rules apply to any current instructions for our services and to any future instructions.
+The Client Care Rules apply to any current instructions for our services and to any future instructions.
 If we do not hear otherwise, we will assume that you agree with all of the above terms and we will proceed accordingly.
 Please contact us immediately if you do not wish us to proceed with your instructions.

-We reserve the right to amend or change our Client Care Rules and if so, we will send you a copy.
+We reserve the right to amend or change our Client Care Rules and, if so, we will send you a copy.

-We hope that this information will be of help to you in understanding how our firm works and to avoid miscommunication in areas that clients are often reluctant to ask.
+We hope that this information will be of help to you in understanding how our firm works and to avoid any miscommunication in areas that clients are often reluctant to ask.

 We continue to be committed to looking after you in the best way possible.